rupakyeware/rupakyeware/README.md

 ### Hello!
 My name is Rupak Yeware and I love building apps and websites.

-- 🔭 Always working on something
+- 🔭 Working on a social fitness app!
 - 🌱 App + Web developer
 - 💬 Ask me about why I hate C ;)
 - 📫 How to reach me: rupakyeware@gmail.com